vincent-pradeilles/KeyPathTesting/README.md

 ## Context

-KeyPathTesting is a Swift framework that leverages Function Builders to implement a new syntax that allows developers to write KeyPath-based unit tests.
+KeyPathTesting is a Swift framework that leverages Result Builders to implement a new syntax that allows developers to write KeyPath-based unit tests.

 Here's an example of how it can be used: